Tornike-Skhulukhia/CLI-Chess/README.md

 # Warnings
-. some colors may not work on some terminals, if it is the case for you, please try different one, or change the default colors used with one these: https://rich.readthedocs.io/en/stable/appendix/colors.html
+. some colors may not work on some terminals, if it is the case for you, please try different one, or change the default colors used with one of these: https://rich.readthedocs.io/en/stable/appendix/colors.html